Billi is a registered dietitian nutritionist & has been helping people make better food choices for 20 yr.

 I had been told that fertilized eggs had less cholesterol than non-fertilized eggs, so I decided to see if there were any studies on the matter.
 When searching the internet, I saw many people asking this same question.

 There were a number of references from respected institutions stating that there is no difference between the two.
-For example, in their fact sheet PS-51, Designer and Specialty Eggs, the Florida State Cooperative Extension Services, Institute of Food and Agricultural Sciences says that there is no nutritional difference in fertilized and unfertilized eggs.
+For example, in their fact sheet PS-51, Designer and Specialty Eggs, the Florida State Cooperative Extension Services, Institute of Food and Agricultural Sciences says that there is no nutritional difference between fertilized and unfertilized eggs.

 I did find one study titled "Cholesterol and phospholipids content of yolk from fertilized and unfertilized hen eggs" in which total cholesterol and total phospholipids were measured from 3 portions of fertilized and unfertilized chicken egg yolks.
 The eggs were all fresh being 7 days old or less.
 They found that there was no significant difference in either the cholesterol nor the phospholipid in yolk granules or LDL.
 There was a slight difference in the infranatant portion.
 Cholesterol was not found in the infranatant fraction of the unfertilized egg, but was found in the fertilized egg.
 In addition, total phospholipids were lower in the fertilized egg than in the unfertilized eggs.
 The authors suggested that total cholesterol was transferred from the LDL into the infranatant and that phospholipids were consumed during the fertilization process.